Prince John of the United Kingdom: Death

 John's seizures intensified, and Bill later wrote "we dared not let him be with his brothers and sister, because it upsets them so much, with the attacks getting so bad and coming so often."
-Biographer Denis Judd believes that John's "seclusion and 'abnormality' must have been disturbing to his brothers and sister", as he had been "a friendly, outgoing little boy, much loved by his brothers and sister, a sort of mascot for the family".
-He spent Christmas Day 1918 with his family at Sandringham House but was driven back to Wood Farm at night.
+Biographer Denis Judd writes that John's "seclusion and "abnormality" must have been disturbing to his brothers and sister", noting that he had been "a friendly, outgoing little boy, much loved by his brothers and sister, a sort of mascot for the family".
+He spent Christmas Day 1918 with his family at Sandringham House but was driven back to Wood Farm that night.

 Prince John and his dog in 1918, one year before his death.

-On 18 January 1919, after a severe seizure, John died in his sleep at Wood Farm at 5:30 pm.
+On 18 January 1919, after a severe seizure, John died in his sleep at Wood Farm at 5:30 pm, aged 13.
 Queen Mary wrote in her diary that the news was:a great shock, tho' for the poor little boy's restless soul, death came as a great relief.
 [She] broke the news to George and [they] motored down to Wood Farm.
 Found poor Lala very resigned but heartbroken.
 Little Johnnie looked very peaceful lying there.

 Mary later wrote to Emily Alcock, an old friend, that:for [John] it is a great relief, as his malady was becoming worse as he grew older, & he has thus been spared much suffering.
 I cannot say how grateful we feel to God for having taken him in such a peaceful way, he just slept quietly into his heavenly home, no pain no struggle, just peace for the poor little troubled spirit which had been a great anxiety to us for many years, ever since he was four years old.She added: "The first break in the family circle is hard to bear, but people have been so kind & sympathetic & this has helped us much."
 George described his son's death as "the greatest mercy possible".